 Park at the Taylor Creek Sno-Park located a half mile north of the Taylor Creek Bridge on SR 89.
 As you enter the Sno-Park, choose the lot on the left and you’ll see a short trail leading up the hill and out of the parking area.
 Please note there are no actual signs indicating the trailhead.
 Also know that during the snowy months at Lake Tahoe (November through May), you’re required to have a Sno-Park permit to park in this lot.
 Purchase them in town because they aren’t sold at the actual Sno-Parks.

-Below is a Google Map to assist you in finding the parking area for accessing Cathedral Meadow.
+Here’s a map to assist you in finding the parking area for accessing Cathedral Meadow.

 Immediately following the short hump out of the parking lot, turn right and you’ll be on you way.
 The trail is sandwiched between Cathedral Road and Taylor Creek and travels about 1.25 miles to the bridge that crosses the Fallen Leaf Lake outflow.
 There are forks in the trail, but they link together to combine for approximately 2.5 miles of trails.